Category: Big Adventures

 Bikepacking Southern Iran: Day Three

 In haste, I have misread the map.
 Far from being an easy detour down from the central Iranian plateau to the coast, the scenic route I’ve chosen is a rollercoaster of mountains and valleys at altitude.
-When the asphalt peters out and I hit the dirt, I peer again at the satellite imagery and realise […] Continue reading →
+When the asphalt peters out and I hit the dirt, I peer again at the satellite imagery and realise my mistake: while the river canyon I’ve been following meanders off to the west, whereas my route strikes out south east, crossing several watersheds before rejoining a bigger artery heading directly south for the coast.
+It’s a stunning ride, but my body complains at the assault.… Continue reading →

 -